Swewi/Wings-text-based-game/README.md

 'logic' from it's 'data'.

 The dictionary contains the game's story line, choices, and outcomes structured as follows:

-*
-- Values: Dictionaries containing:
+* Values: Dictionaries containing:
+    - "step_text": Text describing the current step.
+    - "options" (Dictionary): Available choices and their corresponding steps.
+    - "outcome": Outcome of the current step ("success" or "failure").
+* Keys: Strings representing different steps in the game.

+* ##### Logic-sheet